nlesc-sherlock/Rig/README.md

 ### Front end

 Install nodejs.
-See instructions at http://nodejs.org/
+See instructions at http://nodejs.org/.
+Make sure to install nodejs, nodejs-legacy and npm.

 Install bower and grunt-cli globally:
 ```